Catherine J. Stoodley, DPhil

 Devon graduated with a BS in Physics from Carnegie Mellon and defended his PhD investigating the neural correlates of Autism-ADHD comorbidity in Summer 2015.
 Devon spent two years as a post-doctoral fellow at the University of Utrecht working with Dr. Sarah Durston.
-He is currently training in Clinical Psychology at the University of Hawaii.
+He recently completed his training in Clinical Psychology at the University of Hawaii.

 Tina Thomas, MA